 Mumbai – Goa – Hampi – Mysore – Kerala

-This route is perfect if you’re young and wild and just aching to break free.
+This route is perfect if you are looking at exploring ruins, temples, nature and spending relaxing beach time.
 We start off in vibrant, accessible Mumbai, full of great pubs, shopping and architecture, easing your way into the rural life.
 From here you can catch any type of transport and be in summery Goa overnight.
 Goa is the greatest place to let go.
-Just veg out on any one of the endless varieties of beaches.
 Check out the awe-inspiring crumbling artwork.
 Drink cheap beers between yoga classes on spice farms and get cheap temporary tattoos.

 Another haven for history lovers, though far better maintained and spectacularly opulent.
 Those who can handle the spice should try the famous Mysore masala dosa, a paper-thin rice pancake lined with chilli paste and fried potatoes.
 End your trip further down south among the lagoons of Kerala.
 It’s hard to recommend only one stop in this gorgeous state.
 However, we’d suggest Alleppey for a night out on the backwaters, Munnar for its weather and tea and Kochi for the culture-seekers.